Managing Change Isn't Enough: You Also Have to Lead Transitions

 Create a structured process for the group to follow that will help guide them on the path.
 Allow time for exploration and discovery and frequent discussion among team members.

 Let the process unfold and give people the chance to “get their heads around the change.”
-Create the opportunity for enthusiasm by allowing time for team members to discuss different openly.
+Create the opportunity for enthusiasm by allowing time for team members to discuss differences openly.

 In our experience working with numerous client organizations, well structured change efforts that follow these few guidelines are much better positioned for success.
 Engaging a broad team in the process and allowing them the time to work through their personal transitions while defining the future state creates exceptional momentum for the change and positions it for success.